geoserver/geoserver.github.io/_posts/2024-03-19-geoserver-2-25-0-released.md

 ![](/img/posts/2.25/mapml-viewer.png)

 Thanks to Joseph Miller and Andrea Aime (GeoSolutions) for this work, and Natural Resources Canada for sponsoring it.

-## Internal Paths API

-Some important, yet hidden, maintenance work was performed by Niels Charlier in improving absolute and relative paths in the `ResourceStore`.
-GeoServer developers should take note of https://docs.geoserver.org/latest/en/developer/programming-guide/config/resource.html

-This does not affect end users.

 ## Community Module Updates